burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search_park--ride-stops.md

 ---
 id: location-search_park--ride-stops
-label: Park & Ride stops
+label: park & Ride stops
 definition: the minimum information required for identifying the location of park & ride stops (i.e., places where road users can park their private vehicle and transfer to another public transport mode).
 category: Level of service 2
 language: en